ddkang1/smart-agent/README.md

 - **Verifiable Problem-Solving**: Tools provide factual grounding that makes solutions more accurate and verifiable
 - **Adaptable Intelligence**: Easily extend capabilities by adding new tools without retraining the model

+## Model Context Protocol (MCP) Integration

+Smart Agent is an AI assistant that integrates with the Model Context Protocol (MCP) to provide a unified interface for AI-powered tools and services.

+### Key Features

+- **Unified Tool Architecture**: All tools follow the Model Context Protocol for consistent integration
+- **Flexible Deployment Options**: Run locally or connect to remote tools
+- **Secure Tool Execution**: Docker isolation for tools that require it
+- **Standardized Communication**: Server-Sent Events (SSE) for all tool interactions

+### How Smart Agent Uses MCP

+Smart Agent implements the MCP client-server architecture:

+1. **Smart Agent (MCP Client)**: Acts as the client that connects to various tool servers
+2. **Tool Servers (MCP Servers)**: Each tool exposes capabilities through the standardized protocol
+3. **Supergateway**: Converts stdio-based tools to SSE endpoints following the MCP specification

+This architecture allows Smart Agent to:
+- Dynamically discover and use tools through the `tools/list` endpoint
+- Invoke tool actions via the `tools/call` endpoint
+- Maintain a consistent interface regardless of whether tools are local or remote

 ## Installation

 ```bash